 - Potjiekos for example has been classified as a braai,

 - even cooking on gas has been allowed (I can show you some tricks on gas that would outclass and “outflavour” most trying the same on a charcoal braai) – Gas vs Wood vs Charocal experiment: https://www.youtube.com/watch?v=Tql_qi97d2Q,

 - I don’t HAVE TO do ALL the braaing.
-After all, a braai is a social event/place and handing over the tongs to someone else (especially when it’s at their house) also counts as a braai for the day… I must just at least chow the food though and it would be rude to not lend a helping hand at the very least 😉
+After all, a braai is a social event/place and handing over the tongs to someone else (especially when it’s at their house) also counts as a braai for the day… I must at chow the food though and it would be rude to not lend a helping hand at the very least 😉

 - One very NB rule though is that meat must be cooked.
 I’m a carnivorous kinda guy, and prior to BraaiBoy, even classed chicken as a vegetable.
 That doesn’t mean I’m opposed to wrapping a potato in some foil and letting it cook in the coals.
 I’m just saying that the potato must be accompanied by some meat (pref. red meat, but chicken has since been reassigned to the meat category – for the purposes of this challenge anyway).

-I’m so grateful for the many many adventures the BraaiBoy lifestyle has afforded me… some highlights of include holding the Guinness World Record for the longest continuous braai, which stood at 62 consecutive hours of braaing in 2012.
-Being the first person to braai underwater, and my current record for doing that stands at 4 hours).
+I’m so grateful for the many many adventures the BraaiBoy lifestyle has afforded me… some of the highlights include breaking the Guinness World Record for the longest continuous braai, which stood at 62 consecutive hours of braai’ing in 2012.
+Being the first person to braai underwater (my current record for doing that stands at 4 hours).
 Being a part of the team that broke the record when we braai’ed 50 different species in one go… and more.
-I’ve been fortunate enough to regularly travel overseas to represent South Africa in international competitions and get to go on more road trips than your average postage stamp.
+I’ve been fortunate enough to regularly travel overseas to represent South Africa in international competitions regularly get to go on adventure road trips and generally travel more than your average postage stamp.